 I recently came across this painting by Fritz von Uhde which had the original title of ‘Journey to Bethlehem’.

-I must confess that I hate a lot of nativity imagery that I have seen.
-I can’t stand the way that this amazing and powerful story has been sanitized by removing the harsh realities from it.
+I must confess that I struggle with a lot of nativity imagery.
+I can’t stand the way that this shocking, real and powerful story has been sanitized by removing the harsh realities from it.

 God could have miraculously transported Mary and Joseph to Bethlehem but instead he walked with them on their journey.

-At the end of the service at Orchard Baptist last Sunday we were having some quiet to think about what it means that ‘God is with us‘.
-I don’t often pray with my eyes closed (especially when I am driving!) and as we were being still I noticed a lady come out of a Sunday school room.
-As she opened a cupboard door I heard her son start to cry out for his mum and I watched as she was trying to get a vacuum cleaner out of the cupboard while speaking to her son through the door saying ‘It’s okay I’m here’.
+A few years ago, at the end of a service, we had paused to think about what it means that ‘God is with us‘.
+I don’t often pray with my eyes closed (especially when I am driving!) and as we were being still I noticed someone come out of a Sunday school room.
+As she opened a cupboard door I heard her son start to cry out for her and I watched as she was trying to get a vacuum cleaner out of the cupboard while speaking to her son through the door saying ‘It’s okay I’m here’.
 Rather than being a distraction, I felt like this was the perfect illustration of what we had been learning during the morning, that God is with us!

 You may feel like you are on the road to Bethlehem, and if you are I want to remind you that God is with you and that he wants to say to you ‘It’s okay I’m here’.